<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 Security Assertion Markup Language, commonly known as SAML, is an open standard used to confirm the identity of a user by exchanging authentication and authorisation data.

 SAML works by a flow between three entities – the Principal, Service Provider (SP), and Identity Provider (IdP).
-In the example of a Single Sign-on System, the Principal is typically a user wishing to access the Service Provider.
+In the example of a Single Sign-On System, the Principal is typically a user wishing to access the Service Provider.
 The Service Provider then obtains a SAML assertion from the Identity Provider, confirming the identity of the Principal and authorising their access.

 SAML was first developed in 2001 by OASIS, a global non-profit consortium.
 Since version 1.0 was released in 2002, two new versions have been released, the most recent of which is 2.0, ratified in 2005.
 Since then, SAML has seen widespread adoption, with older versions very rarely supported today.